HabileStudio/responsive-map-areas/README.md

 ### Multiple usage
 You can call the function multiple times on different maps on the same page.

-### Multiple areas and areas coordinates (as long as it's on the x,y,x,y,x,y... syntax)
+### Multiple areas and areas coordinates
 No matter how many areas you have in your map, or how many coords your shapes have.
-You can have any sort of polygon, as long as they have coordinate systems that alternate between x and y values (e.g. "rectangle" or "polygon").
+Or whatever the shape (polygon, rect, circle or default).

 ### Windows resize responsive
 You can resize the window, it will work.